newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ..

-- *Gromov* correlation of 1996 for the oxygen diffusivity in lead and in LBE;
+- *Gromov* correlation of 1996 for the oxygen diffusivity in lead and in lbe;

 ..